Ukraine–NATO relations: Bucharest summit

-At the NATO summit in Bucharest in April 2008, NATO decided it would not yet offer membership to Georgia and Ukraine; nevertheless, NATO Secretary-General Jaap de Hoop Scheffer said that those two countries would eventually become members.
-Even though it was a powerful statement, one person cannot guarantee membership, especially before a country has applied for membership.
-Each existing member must approve an applicant country before NATO membership can be attained; in addition, conditions can be set on applicant countries before joining the organization.
+At the NATO summit in Bucharest in April 2008, NATO decided it would not yet offer membership to Georgia and Ukraine; nevertheless, NATO secretary-general Jaap de Hoop Scheffer said that those two countries would eventually become members.
+Though a powerful statement, each existing member must approve an applicant country before NATO membership can be attained; in addition, conditions can be set on applicant countries before joining the organization.
 Resistance reportedly came from France and Germany.
 Russia invaded Georgia less than four months later in August 2008.

-In November 2008, German Chancellor Angela Merkel, Ukrainian Prime Minister Yulia Tymoshenko, and Ukrainian minister of defence Anatoliy Hrytsenko doubted Ukraine would be granted a NATO MAP at NATO's December meeting.
+In November 2008, German chancellor Angela Merkel, Ukrainian prime minister Yulia Tymoshenko, and Ukrainian minister of defence Anatoliy Hrytsenko doubted Ukraine would be granted a NATO MAP at NATO's December meeting.
 In a Times of London interview in late November, Yushchenko stated: "Ukraine has done everything it had to do.
 We are devoted to this pace.
 Everything else is an issue of political will of those allies who represent NATO."
-Although NATO Deputy Assistant Secretary-General Aurelia Bouchez and Secretary-General Scheffer still supported Ukraine's NATO bid at the time, the Bush administration seemed not to push for Georgian and Ukrainian MAPs in late November 2008.
+Although NATO deputy assistant secretary-general Aurelia Bouchez and Secretary-General Scheffer still supported Ukraine's NATO bid at the time, the Bush administration seemed not to push for Georgian and Ukrainian MAPs in late November 2008.
 Condoleezza Rice told a press conference, "We believe that the NATO-Georgia Commission and the NATO-Ukraine Commission can be the bodies with which we intensify our dialogue and our activities.
 And, therefore, there does not need at this point in time to be any discussion of MAP."
 President of Russia Dmitry Medvedev responded that "reason has prevailed".
 On 3 December 2008, NATO decided on an Annual National Programme of providing assistance to Ukraine to implement reforms required to accede to the alliance without referring to a MAP.

-At the NATO-Ukraine consultations at the level of defense ministers held at the NATO headquarters in Brussels in November 2009, NATO Secretary-General Anders Fogh Rasmussen praised Ukraine's first Annual National Program, which outlined the steps it intended to take to accelerate internal reform and alignment with Euro-Atlantic standards, as an important step on Ukraine's path to becoming a member of the Alliance.
+At the NATO-Ukraine consultations at the level of defense ministers held at the NATO headquarters in Brussels in November 2009, NATO secretary-general Anders Fogh Rasmussen praised Ukraine's first Annual National Program, which outlined the steps it intended to take to accelerate internal reform and alignment with Euro-Atlantic standards, as an important step on Ukraine's path to becoming a member of the Alliance.